cloudflare/cloudflare-docs/content/workers/wrangler/deprecations.md

 ### `publish`

-The `wrangler publish` command is deprecated, but still active in v3.
-It will be fully removed in v4.
+The `wrangler publish` command is deprecated, but still active in v3. `wrangler publish` will be fully removed in v4.

 Try using [`wrangler deploy`](/workers/wrangler/commands/#deploy) to deploy Workers.